EpiphanySoft/phylo/README.md

     var file = File.cwd().up('.git');

-    // file is the parent directory that has ".git", not the ".git"
+    // file is the parent directory that has '.git', not the '.git'
     // folder itself.
 The file may be File.cwd() or some parent.

     var git = File.cwd().upTo('.git');

-    // git is the ".git" folder from perhaps File.cwd() or some other
+    // git is the '.git' folder from perhaps File.cwd() or some other
     // parent folder.

 Asynchronous forms (TODO - not implemented yet):